solana-labs/ecosystem/projects/nocte.md

 discord: https://discord.gg/xtnxJe9zrF
 telegram: https://t.me/noctesol
 ---
 Nocte is an Automated Market Maker and DEX built on Solana.
+Provide liquidity for SPL tokens and other cross-chain assets never before seen on the Solana blockchain.